jobilo/CSC3220_Food_Waste_Tracker/README.md

     Jobi Lo
     Prince Nizeyimana

-c: Development Project:
+c: Development Project: Platform, end product is an app.

-d: Project Description:
+d: Project Description: Our team designed and created an app that will help users reduce food waste by tracking inventory and quality of all food items users purchase.